tinyplex/tinybase/site/guides/10_releases.md

 Also in v3.1, the ORM-like type definition generation in the tools module has been extended to emit ui-react definitions.

+Finally, v3.0.1 adds a `reuseRowIds` parameter to the addRow method and the useAddRowCallback hook.
+It defaults to `true`, for backwards compatibility, but if set to `false`, new Row Ids will not be reused unless the whole Table is deleted.

 ## v3.0

 This major new release adds key/value store functionality to TinyBase.
 Alongside